The placenta is an organ that grows in the womb during pregnancy.

 - drug abuse (especially cocaine, heroin, and

 if the placenta doesn’t attach properly to the uterine wall, or if the placenta

-During pregnancy, the mother is more likely to experience:
+During pregnancy, the mother is more

 - placental abruption (placenta pulls away from the

 - preterm labor and delivery

 placental insufficiency occurs, the more severe the problems can be for the

 - greater risk of oxygen deprivation at birth (can cause

 - learning disabilities

-- excess red blood cells)
+- excess red blood cells (polycythemia)